-Refer to Figure 2.6 for a depiction of participation rates in the top 10 outdoor recreation activities by Texas citizens compared to the nation at large.
+Figure 2.6 below depicts participation rates in the top 10 outdoor recreation activities by Texas citizens compared to the nation at large.
+As can be seen, walking and family gatherings are the top rated activities for both US and Texas residents.